Accounting: Defined for Businesses

 Accounting has several subfields or subjects that are related to it.
 These include financial accounting, management accounting, auditing, taxation, and accounting information systems.

 - Financial Accounting: Financial accounting is concerned with recording transactions to measure a company's performance.
 The most common financial accounting types are cash-basis (also known as accrual) and asset-based accounting.
 Cash-basis accounting requires companies to report their earnings on an accrual basis.
-That means they must recognise revenue when customers pay for goods, services, and expenses.
+That means they must recognize revenue when customers pay for goods, services, and expenses.

-- Management Accounting: Management accounting is the study of how managers allocate resources within an organisation.
+- Management Accounting: Management accounting is the study of how managers allocate resources within an organization.
 Managers must understand managing costs, revenues, assets, liabilities, and equity.
 They also need to be able to forecast sales and profits.

 - Cost Accounting: Businesses use cost accounting to determine how much it takes to produce goods and services.
 Cost accounting looks at the total expenses of making something — everything from raw materials to labor.
 Costs include salaries, utilities, equipment, transportation, office supplies, insurance, etc.